 Sri Lanka is a founding member state of SAARC and a member United Nations, Commonwealth of Nations, G77 and Non-Aligned Movement.
 As of 2010, Sri Lanka was one of the fastest growing economies of the world.
 Its stock exchange was Asia’s best performing stock market during 2009 and 2010.

 Pepper in Sri lanka

-2019 saw the significant decrease of pepper export by Sri Lanka as it recorded a 40% drop to 7,813 Mt as compared to 2018.
+2021 saw the significant increase of pepper export by Sri Lanka as it recorded an 84% spike to 12,221 Mt as compared to 2021.
 However, when compared to the average export by Sri Lanka for the past ten years, export in 2021 was only higher by 6%.
 Furthermore, Sri Lanka was also reported to have exported a quite significant amount of value-added product in 2021, 81 Mt of pepper oil and 610 Mt of pepper oleoresin.

-As the main destination for Sri Lankan pepper, India was reported to have imported a total of 5,440 Mt contributing to 80% share of the total pepper export by Sri Lanka.
-Other main destinations for Sri Lankan pepper were reported to be Germany, Ukraine and United States of America.
+As the main destination for Sri Lankan pepper, India was reported to have imported a total of 4,800 Mt contributing to 84% share of the total pepper export by Sri Lanka.
+Other main destinations for Sri Lankan pepper were reported to be Germany, United Arab Emirates and United States of America.

 |Area under pepper (ha)

 |Pepper Production (mt)